-As integration in Lynchburg did not occur until the 1960s, the theatre remained a segregated space until its closing in 1958.
+As integration in Lynchburg did not occur until the 1960s, the theatre remained a segregated space, utilizing the upper balcony as the segregated seating area, from 1912 through the closure in 1958.
 The reopening of the theatre in 2018 was the first time that space was integrated, 60 years later.

 In addition to this evening, Opening Week activities also hosted performances by the Charlottesville Ballet, the Lynchburg Symphony Orchestra and Youth Orchestra, Jefferson Choral Society, Thomas Jefferson’s Poplar Forest, Opera on the James, Endstation Theatre Company, and an evening of jazz with the Jazz at Lincoln Center Orchestra, headed by Wynton Marsalis.

-The Historic Academy of Music Theatre will continue to provide the community with an incredible historic space in which to enjoy live performances, films, concerts, and more.
+The Historic Academy Theatre will continue to provide the community with an incredible historic space in which to enjoy live performances, films, concerts, and more.

 Seating Chart Rental Information Events & Performances